RommelTJ/raspberry-pi-course/s14_project/00_Notes.md

 ## Part 2

 * Web Server
+* Displays number of photos since last visit to /check-photos
-* Display last photo on /check-photos
+* Displays latest photo taken when going to /check-photos
 * See s14_project_server.py